technologiestiftung/lab-site/source/projects/kleine-anfragen/en/index.md

 ---
 layout: project
-description: "Members of Parliament can request information from the Berlin Government with parliamentary requests ('kleine Anfragen').
+description: "Members of Parliament can request information from the Berlin Government with parliamentary requests ('schriftliche Anfragen').
 We analyzed these requests, to identify relevant topics and find potential data sets for Open Data."
 lang: en
 title: "Analyzing Parliamentary Requests"
 subtitle: "Which data are Berlin's politicians interested in?"